 this is standard and is nothing more than a visual indication as to where the

 cursor is positioned on the toolbar.
 It is just a subtle visual indication

 that the cursor is positioned over something that is selected or "on."

-#15 Updated by Matthew Brooke almost 13 years ago
+#15 Updated by Matthew Brooke about 13 years ago

 I hadn't really thought about this before (apart from being a little confused as

 to why we had button icons for the "rollover pressed" state).

 I think Christopher's suggestion makes a lot of sense - toggle buttons would

 give the users more info about what state the workflow is in, and I can't think